fc-io/working-with-alvis-from-ki/README.md

 salloc -A <REPLACE_WITH_YOUR_PROJECT_ID> -N1 --gres=gpu:A100:1 --time=3:00:00
 ```

-## shell into the allocated node (don't ssh into the node as it can mess with the slurm scheduler if you have not yet tied up the allocation)
+### shell into the allocated node (don't ssh into the node as it can mess with the slurm scheduler if you have not yet tied up the allocation)
 ```
 srun --pty bash -l
 ```
-# if you want to connect from another node change the jobid to the
+### if you want an additional connection from another node
-## first, quick check, to see all running jobs
+#### first, quick check, to see all running jobs
-## then use srun to connect to your instance/job

 ```
 squeue -u $USER -O jobid,state,nodelist
 ```

 ```
 #example: